FatiGurqiti/Neutro/README.md

 ```

-This task is generally same for, adding or deleting debt,recievent and contact. <br>
+This task is generally same for; adding or deleting debt, recievent and contact. <br>
-To have a better understanding, you can check codes on **DebtController** under util folder
+To have a better understanding, you can check codes on **DebtController** under the **util** folder